prrvchr/gDriveOOo/CloudUcpOOo/OAuth2OOo/OAuth2OOo/registration/TermsOfUse_en.md

 ## Terms Of Use for [OAuth2OOo](https://github.com/prrvchr/OAuth2OOo)

 ### Introduction:

 The OAuth2OOo library is a part of a personnal project.
 Full documentation is available [on this page](https://prrvchr.github.io/OAuth2OOo).

-Use of this software subjects you to our **Data Protection Policy** as described in [this document](https://prrvchr.github.io/OAuth2OOo/OAuth2OOo/registration/PrivacyPolicy_en).
+Use of this software also subjects you to our [**Data Protection Policy**](https://prrvchr.github.io/OAuth2OOo/OAuth2OOo/registration/PrivacyPolicy_en).

 ### Responsibilities:

 OAuth2OOo is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.

 ### License: